Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/docs/_pages/contribute.md

 ---
 title: "Contributor guidelines"
 permalink: /contribute/
-excerpt: "What are the guidelines to follow if you are interested in contributing?""
+excerpt: "What are the guidelines to follow if you are interested in contributing?"
 ---

 # Contributor guide